-Alannah Robins has a broad and active artistic practice which is based in Ireland and Sweden.
+Alannah Robins has a dynamic and active artistic practice, based in Ireland and Sweden.
 A graduate of the National College of Art and Design, Dublin, she was a founder member of the Atlantic Artists’ Association which ran a collective studio and gallery space in Clifden for nine years.

 Alannah has won several commissions and awards for her artwork in Ireland and Sweden, including a public commission for the Waterford Institute of Technology, Tyresö Kulturstipendium and Helge Axeson stipend.
 She has exhibited, among other places, in the Royal Hibernian Academy, Dublin; London’s Dialogue Cultural Space; Pasaj Independent Arts Space, Istanbul and in Sweden’s Tegen2, Detroit Stockholm, Galleri CC and Kiruna Stadshus.

 She is the founder and director of Interface artist in residence programme in Connemara.
 Located in an old salmon hatchery, Interface offers opportunities for international artists to explore intersections between scientific research and art in an area of outstanding natural beauty.

 I believe that myth is truer than history.
 I believe that the artistic process is visionary, that artistic investigations into the nature of reality have the potential to prepare the way for scientific discoveries.
 In the words of James Baldwin, ‘The purpose of art is to lay bare the questions which have been hidden by the answers.’

 With this belief at the helm of my practice, I allow myself to be immersed in my surroundings and to work intuitively.
 Elements of my environment inevitably find their way into my work, be they suburban cityscapes, tangled hedgerows, children’s toys, or furniture and domestic objects.
 What recurs with persistence is a reference to man’s relationship to nature, an interrogation into how both man and language are characterised by the landscape and vice versa.